microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraApplication.md

 ```

 ### -ObjectId
-Specifies the ID of an application in Azure AD.
+Specifies the ID of an application in Microsoft Entra ID.

 ```yaml
 Type: String